 The downside is that writing to the audit log is blocking and Firely Server now has to wait on the log to finish before it can continue, which in turn affects performance.
 You will have to try and test what works best for your use case.

 8.2.3 AuditEvent logging

 There is no further configuration for AuditEvent logging.
-If you include it in the pipeline, it will start generating AuditEvent resources.
+If you include it in the pipeline, it will start generating AuditEvent resources, conforming to the IHE Basic Audit Log Patterns (BALP) ImplementationGuide.